zhangcandrew/ZabbixCiscoTemplate/README.md

 # ZabbixCiscoTemplate
-Generic template for low-level-discovery of Cisco Devices to return Device Model Name, Serial Number, and other items.
+Generic template for low-level-discovery of Cisco Devices to return Device Model Name, Serial Number, Fans, Temperature Monitoring and other items.
 The code was adapted to work with Zabbix 3.0.
-Based off the work presented [here](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-envmon)
+Based off the work presented [here](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-envmon) which previously only supported up to Zabbix 2.4.
-Thank you jjmartres for allowing your work to be used freely.

-Updated SNMP OID discovery to work with Zabbix 3.0 since there are syntax changes in Low Level Discovery
+Updated SNMPv2 OID discovery to work with Zabbix 3.0 since there are syntax changes in Low Level Discovery

 ##Default Configuration
+Information from the two device prototypes under the Device Name discovery rule is set to update **daily**.
+Fan and Power Supply Discovery Rules are set to update every 5 minutes.
+Temperature Discovery Rules are set to update every 30 minutes.
+All discovered devices are set to remain in history for **30 days**.
+Make sure the SNMP community key is correctly configured in your Macros to allow Zabbix to talk to SNMPv2 Devices.
+Device Serial Number and Device Model Name should both be disabled and only used when lower level discovery fails for some reason.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Getting a local copy
+### Getting a Local Copy
 Download the .xml file by clicking the raw button in the top right corner.

-## Built With
+## Built for Use With
 Zabbix 3.0

 ## Contributing